-- 1. The Scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company.
-All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 2.
+- 1. The Scheme shall not invest more than 10 per cent of its NAV in the equity shares or equity related instruments of any company. - 2.
+All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed - 3.
 The Mutual Fund under all its Scheme(s) shall not own more than ten per cent of any company's paid up capital carrying voting rights.

-Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 3.
+Provided investment in the asset management company or the trustee company of a mutual fund. - Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 4.
 The Scheme shall not invest more than 10% of its NAV in debt instruments comprising money market instruments and non-money market instruments issued by a single issuer, which are rated not below investment grade by a credit rating agency authorized to carry out such activity under the SEBI Act, 1992.
 Such investment limit may be extended to 12% of the NAV of the Scheme with the prior approval of the Trustee and the Board of Directors of AMC.

-Provided further that such limit shall not be applicable for investment in Government Securities, treasury bills and collateralized borrowing and lending obligations.
+Such limit shall not be applicable for investment in Government Securities, treasury bills and triparty repo on Government securities.